 Hit enter to search or ESC to close

-South Canterbury-based company Lynn River has been the ‘go to’ for gloves for decades.
+South Canterbury-based manufacturing company Lynn River has been the ‘go to’ for gloves for decades.
 Its modern business focus however, extends well beyond protecting hands.

 “We’re recognised for our technical skills and industry knowledge.
 This helps ensure workers in a variety of industries are paired with the correct gloves and personal protective equipment (PPE) for optimal protection against hazardous tasks they might be performing,” says Executive Director, George Harper.

 In addition to their Geraldine head office, Lynn River operates a warehouse in Auckland, with several territory managers stationed across New Zealand.

 About ten years ago the company got into PPE.
 "We had this great customer base," says George, "so we thought well, how can we do more?’”

 The company is passionate about providing all-round safety solutions, and this really came into play during the Covid-19 pandemic over the last 12 months.